pablisch/how-to-express-mongodb-todo-api/howTo/1g_setUp_connectServerAndDatabase.md

 **NOTES:**

 - This is an IIFE (immediately invoked function expression)
-- The preceeding `;` stops the function from being joined to the preceeding import call and causing an error.
+- The preceding `;` stops the function from being joined to the preceding import call and causing an error.
 Where lines end in a `;` anyway, this is not an issue.
 As I often use a prettier setting to remove end of line punctuation, this becomes essential.

 And we are back to the final code shown at the beginning of this chapter with no `async/await` issue, joined and with error handling.